 Faculty members are not permitted to use students, fellows, or postdoctoral fellows as part of their external work.
 Technical equipment and Technion personnel can only be used after an agreement is signed with the Technion.
-Faculty members are not permitted to conduct research or other Technion activity for a third-party to which they are providing consulting services, unless this has been preapproved by the EVPAA and the EVPR, to prevent a conflict of interest.
+Faculty members are not permitted to conduct research or other Technion activity for a third-party to which they are providing consulting services, unless this has been preapproved by the EVPAA and the EVPII (Executive Vice President for Innovation and Industry Relations), to prevent a conflict of interest.